Dmitriy Bunin Author of Frames X UI kit

 • Lack of outline or monochrome icons.
 Most Unicode symbols have a single variant.

-• Unicode icons are not visible If the font doesn’t support text symbols ¯\_(ツ)_/¯
+• Unfortunately, Unicode icons are not visible If the font doesn’t support text symbols ¯\_(ツ)_/¯

 SVG Icons Pros and Cons